kmbrandt94/js-data/README.md

 A new section was added to the HTML to feature an item from the menu.

 ### Put the Data into JSON
 Use the information below to write JSON to hold the featured items for the week.
+Store this in a separate JSON file.
 Each featured item has a name, image, and description.
-There are two featured items this week, but there may be more later, so they should be in an array.
+There are two featured items this week, *but* there may be more later, so put them in an array and make sure that your JavaScript can process any number of featured items.

 Item 1: